mongodb/specifications/source/crud/tests/README.rst

   - ``operation``: Document describing the operation to be executed.
 This will have the following fields:

     - ``name``: The name of the operation as defined in the specification.
-The name `db-aggregate` refers to database-level aggregation.

     - ``object``: The name of the object to perform the operation on.
 Can be "database" or "collection".
 Defaults to "collection" if undefined.